 - You worry that you won't get enough alcohol for an evening or weekend.

 Treatment depends on how severe your addiction is.
 Some people are able to recover by seeing a counselor, while others need medical treatment and require a stay in a hospital or treatment center.

 Our STAR locations offer outpatient drug and alcohol counseling.

 Mount St. Mary's Hospital offers inpatient treatment for alcohol addiction.
-The average length of stay is 19 days but varies depending on insurance.
+It is a 28-day program, however, a patient’s stay may be shorter or longer depending on individual circumstances.
 You will receive 24-hour service and be able to remove yourself from negative environments and friends.
 This can be the key to recovery, as it allows you to remove yourself from triggers, while you learn to live without alcohol.
 Around-the-clock therapy and medical support can help you to focus on your recovery.
 Call (716) 298-2115 for more information.